Paint ProcessClick to Get an Estimate

 We get ready to mask the vehicle once it is clean and dry.
 Our masking process involves outlining everything and then going back to apply the paper.
 We try not to leave any holes open.
 If there is we tape them closed from behind.
 This is crucial for two reasons: first, it eliminates getting paint where it doesn’t belong, and; second, it keeps the dirt that could be sitting in your vehicle trapped inside.
 Dirt definitely can ruin your paint job.
 Our professional painter also tapes masking paper to the ground around the vehicle to decrease the risk of dust landing on each project.

 Clean with Solvent

-Next we clean your vehicle with solvents, which removes any contaminates on the panels that may cause paint to properly adhere.
+Next we clean your vehicle with solvents, which removes any contaminates on the panels that may cause paint to improperly adhere.
 This step also reduces the risk of getting any “fish eyes” in the paint.
 We use both water-based and solvent-based cleaners since they remove different types of impurities.

 The final step before painting: we use a high-quality tack rag right before we spray tack to remove any dust that has settled on your vehicle.
 Then the fun begins.

 For the base coat, we set our paint guns at approximately 27 psi.
 Although it makes no difference where we start painting, it is important how we spray.
 We begin at a specific point on your vehicle, such as the driver’s rear quarter.
 Once we get to the driver’s front fender, the painter starts back at the driver’s rear quarter again and move around the vehicle the other way.
 This maintains the “wet edge” so you do not end up with a large dry spot at the end of the job.

 If we are going to apply stripes to your vehicle, we bake the vehicle for 15 to 20 minutes so that the base coat has time to sufficiently dry.
 Next we measure out where we want your stripes to appear (we use a ribbon-type tape measure since it is flexible and goes around curves better).